1. Is orientation required?

 2. How do I sign up for orientation?

 Once your enrollment deposit is processed, you will receive a mailing from NSO with specific details about how to sign up for orientation and register any family members or guests who may be attending with you.
 The link to the NSO Registration Form is available through your My Blue Hen Home portal for enrolled students.

 3. Is there a fee for orientation?

-Every new student is billed a non-refundable $145 NSO fee on their first tuition bill, regardless of program attendance; this fee covers the cost of NSO and the administration of the math placement exam.
+Every new student is billed a non-refundable $145 NSO fee on their first tuition bill, regardless of program attendance.
 The non-refundable event fee for each family member attending NSO is $35, payable by credit card or online check through the NSO registration form.
 There is no charge for guests under the age of 10, however NSO is not be appropriate for siblings and young children because the program is designed for college students and their parents.

 4. Can my family

 attend orientation with me?

 Yes!
 In fact, we encourage your family members to attend with you.
 Parents and family will have some separate information sessions, occurring concurrently with your NSO, to help them prepare for your transition to campus.

 When registering for NSO, be sure to register your family members and guests using the NSO Registration Form, accessed through your My Blue Hen Home portal.
 You may add guests to your registration at any time by revisiting this form.
 Remember to print your guest registration email receipt as your parents or guests will be asked to present it when checking in at NSO.

 6. How long is orientation?

 NSO is a one-day program.
-You should plan to be on campus from 8:30am to 3pm.
+You should plan to be on campus from 8:30 a.m. to 4:30 p.m.
 Sample schedules for both the student and parent programs can be found on the "For Students" and "For Family" pages.
 Please note: The schedules provided on this site are just a sample of the types of activities and sessions that may take place during your NSO.
+You will receive a schedule for your NSO day upon arrival.

 7. If we are traveling to campus from